mr-bt/manager.README/README.md

 - Safety - unlikelihood of being punished for giving feedback: should be high.
 - Effort - The amount of work to provide feedback: should be low.
 - Benefit - how likely is it that giving you feedback will impact your behaviour?: should be high.
-- Be grateful! - Just say "Thank You".
+- Be grateful! - Say "Thank You".

-**Note:** When seeking feedback, make specific questions.
+**Note:** When seeking feedback, ask specific questions.
 "Do you have any feedback for me?"
 That's a terrible question!
 Better:

 - What's one thing I could improve?
 - What's one thing I could have done better in that X?